-Table 5.1 Draft decision on adult daily ticket (nominal, including GST)
+Table 5.1Final decisions on adult daily ticket from 5 March 2018 (nominal, including GST)

 We have decided not to introduce weekly tickets at this point in time.
-As a result of our decision on single fares, most customers that travel regularly during a week will realise significant cost reductions for weekly travel, compared to what they pay now.
-We would like to assess the impact of our decision on single fares on patronage and fare revenue before we decide to reduce the fares for these journeys even further.
+As a result of our decision to significantly reduce the fares for single tickets, most customers that travel regularly during a week will realise significant cost reductions for weekly travel, compared to what they pay now.
+We would like to assess the impact of our decision on single fares on patronage and fare revenue as part of our next review before we decide to reduce the fares for these journeys even further.

-5.2 Introducing a daily fare
+5.2 Introducing a daily ticket

-In our view a daily fare can be set in a way that encourages additional discretionary journeys to create more fare paying trips and revenue, while minimising the risk of further reducing fare revenue from current levels.
+We consider that a daily ticket can be set in a way that encourages additional discretionary journeys to create more fare paying trips and revenue, while minimising the risk of further reducing fare revenue from current levels.